Overland Park Water Quality at a Glance

 Is Overland Park Water Safe to Drink?

-Legally Compliant, But Contains Concerning Contaminants – Overland Park water meets federal standards but contains multiple cancer-causing chemicals and 20+ contaminants, 7 exceeding health guidelines.
-Key concerns include arsenic at 69x above health guidelines, cancer-causing chromium-6 at 92x health guidelines, and treatment byproducts like haloacetic acids at 99-221x health guidelines.
-The water sources come from the Kansas and Missouri Rivers and undergo standard treatment processes.
+Legally Compliant, But Contains Concerning Contaminants — Overland Park water meets all federal standards but contains 21 detected contaminants, with 7 exceeding health guidelines.
+Key concerns include arsenic at 69x above health guidelines, cancer-causing chromium-6 at 92x health guidelines, and treatment byproducts including haloacetic acids at 99–221x health guidelines.
+Water is sourced from the Kansas and Missouri Rivers and treated by WaterOne, which now serves nearly 500,000 residents across Johnson County.
+See our water filter recommendations for protection options.

 ⚠️ Key Concerns for Overland Park Residents

-• Cancer-Causing Chemicals: Arsenic at 69x health guidelines; hexavalent chromium at 92x guidelines; both linked to increased cancer risk
+- Cancer-Causing Chemicals: Arsenic at 69x health guidelines; hexavalent chromium at 92x — both linked to increased long-term cancer risk

-• Treatment Byproducts: HAA5 at 99x and HAA9 at 221x health guidelines; total trihalomethanes at 111x guidelines – all cancer-causing
+- Treatment Byproducts: HAA5 at 99x and HAA9 at 221x health guidelines; total trihalomethanes at 111x guidelines — all cancer-linked disinfection byproducts

-• Agricultural Contamination: Nitrates from fertilizer runoff at 6.9x health guidelines; atrazine herbicide detected
+- Agricultural Contamination: Nitrates from fertilizer runoff at 6.9x health guidelines; atrazine herbicide detected above health benchmarks

-• Industrial Pollutants: Bromate at 32x health guidelines from water treatment; multiple metals including barium and vanadium
+- Industrial Pollutants: Bromate at 32x health guidelines from water treatment; multiple metals including barium and vanadium also detected

-WaterOne provides comprehensive water services to approximately 425,000 residents across Johnson County, including Overland Park, Kansas’ second-largest city.
-As an independent public water utility serving the region since 1957, WaterOne manages roughly 2,800 miles of water distribution lines, multiple treatment facilities, and advanced pumping stations that deliver an average of 120 million gallons of drinking water daily to the greater Kansas City metropolitan area.
+WaterOne provides comprehensive water services to nearly 500,000 residents across 17 Johnson County cities, including Overland Park — Kansas’ second-largest city.
+As an independent, non-profit public water utility serving the region since 1957, WaterOne manages approximately 2,800 miles of water distribution lines, multiple treatment facilities, and advanced pumping stations.
+In January 2026, WaterOne expanded its service area to include Spring Hill, KS.
+In 2024, WaterOne conducted over 13,000 tests on more than 14,000 water samples, monitoring for over 100 regulated and unregulated contaminants.

-WaterOne sources its drinking water primarily from the Kansas and Missouri Rivers, utilizing both surface water intakes and horizontal collector wells for enhanced supply security.
-The utility operates multiple treatment facilities including the state-of-the-art Wolcott Treatment Plant and the Kansas River Water Treatment Plant.
-While WaterOne’s water meets all federal and state quality standards, independent testing reveals concerning levels of multiple contaminants including cancer-causing chemicals that exceed health guidelines.
-With Johnson County’s continued growth, WaterOne faces ongoing challenges with infrastructure modernization, water conservation, and emerging contaminants while working to address water quality concerns affecting residents.
+WaterOne sources its drinking water primarily from the Kansas and Missouri Rivers, utilising both surface water intakes and horizontal collector wells.
+The utility operates multiple treatment facilities including the Wolcott Treatment Plant and the Kansas River Water Treatment Plant.
+While WaterOne’s water meets all federal and state quality standards, independent analysis via the EWG Tap Water Database reveals 7 contaminants exceeding health guidelines, including cancer-causing chemicals.
+With Johnson County’s continued growth, WaterOne faces ongoing challenges around infrastructure modernisation, water conservation, fluoridation debate, and emerging contaminants.
+Residents concerned about water quality should review our water filter solutions guide and check Kansas statewide water quality data.

 Latest Testing Results

-• Regulatory Compliance: WaterOne’s water meets all federal and state drinking water standards; however, independent testing reveals 7 contaminants exceeding health guidelines, including cancer-causing chemicals like arsenic (69x above guidelines) and hexavalent chromium (92x above guidelines).
+- Regulatory Compliance: WaterOne met all federal and state drinking water standards for the April–June 2024 assessment period.
+However, EWG’s independent analysis of the same data identifies 7 contaminants exceeding health guidelines, including cancer-causing arsenic (69x above guidelines) and hexavalent chromium (92x above guidelines).
+Check our national water quality checker for comparison data.

-• Cancer-Causing Chemicals: Multiple treatment byproducts detected including haloacetic acids at 99-221x health guidelines and total trihalomethanes at 111x guidelines, all linked to increased cancer risk with long-term exposure.
+- Cancer-Causing Chemicals: Multiple treatment byproducts detected including haloacetic acids (HAA5 at 99x, HAA9 at 221x health guidelines) and total trihalomethanes at 111x guidelines — all linked to increased cancer risk with long-term exposure.

 Water Sources

-• Kansas River: Primary surface water source providing approximately 60% of supply, with water drawn from the Kansas River and adjacent collector wells for natural filtration benefits.
+- Kansas River: Primary surface water source providing approximately 60% of supply, with water drawn from the Kansas River and adjacent collector wells for natural pre-filtration benefits.

-• Missouri River: Secondary surface water source contributing approximately 20% of supply through horizontal collector wells located 16 miles away, ensuring supply security and redundancy.
+- Missouri River: Secondary surface water source contributing approximately 20% of supply through horizontal collector wells located 16 miles away, ensuring supply redundancy and security.

 Advanced Treatment Technology

-• Kansas River Plant: Multi-barrier treatment approach incorporating coagulation, flocculation, sedimentation, filtration, and disinfection processes to remove contaminants; however, treatment byproducts from chlorination create concerning levels of cancer-causing chemicals.
+- Kansas River Plant: Multi-barrier treatment incorporating coagulation, flocculation, sedimentation, filtration, and chlorine disinfection.
+However, chlorination processes generate concerning levels of cancer-causing disinfection byproducts including trihalomethanes and haloacetic acids.

-• Corrosion Control: Advanced treatment protocols including pH optimization and corrosion inhibitors to prevent leaching of lead and copper from plumbing systems, maintaining water quality throughout distribution.
+- Corrosion Control: Advanced pH optimisation and corrosion inhibitor protocols to prevent leaching of lead and copper from ageing plumbing systems across the 2,800-mile distribution network.

 Recommendations for Overland Park Residents